 Certain financial intermediaries, including certain broker-dealers and shareholder organizations, are authorized to act as agent on behalf of the Funds with respect to the receipt of purchase and redemption orders for Fund shares ("authorized institutions").
 Authorized institutions are also authorized to designate other intermediaries to receive purchase and redemption orders on a Fund's behalf.
 A Fund will be deemed to have received a purchase or redemption order when an authorized institution or, if applicable, an authorized institution's designee, receives the order.
-Orders will be priced at a Fund's NAV next computed after they are received by an authorized institution or an authorized institution.
+Orders will be priced at a Fund's NAV next computed after they are received by an authorized institution or an authorized institution's designee.
+To determine whether your financial intermediary is an authorized institution or an authorized institution's designee such that it may act as agent on behalf of a Fund with respect to purchase and redemption orders for Fund shares, you should contact them directly.

 If you deal directly with a financial intermediary, you will have to follow its procedures for transacting with the Funds.
 Your financial intermediary may charge a fee for your purchase and/or redemption transactions.
-For more information about compensation that may be paid to your financial intermediary by the Funds and/or the Adviser, please refer to the section entitled "Payments by the Funds or the Adviser to Financial Intermediaries" in this prospectus and the Funds' Statement of Additional Information (the "SAI").
+For more information about compensation that may be paid to your financial intermediary by the Funds and/or the Adviser, please refer to the section entitled "Payments by the Funds or the Adviser to Financial Intermediaries" in this prospectus and the Funds'

+Statement of Additional Information (the "SAI").
 For more information about how to purchase or sell Fund shares through a financial intermediary, you should contact your financial intermediary directly.